Public-Health-Scotland/hsmr/README.md

 * **smr_model.R:** Runs the logistic regression model for HSMR.
 * **smr_data.R:** Carries out aggregation and calculates HSMR figures for all relevant hospitals.
 * **create_trends.R:** Calculates crude mortality (%).
-* **clean_model.R::** Removes any surplus data from the logistic regression model (just to make more efficient use of memory when calculating probabilities).
+* **clean_model.R:** Removes any surplus data from the logistic regression model (just to make more efficient use of memory when calculating probabilities).
 * **completeness.R:** Generates completess text for publication document.
 * **file_sizes.R:** Generates file size text for publication document (obsolete).
 * **funnel_text.R:** Generates text for main points from the funnel plot data.